Do you remember the long list of foods to avoid while pregnant? It is all gone now. What you can eat while breastfeeding is… almost everything!

-Varieties of fish that are safe to eat while breastfeeding are salmon (that live in oceans), rainbow trout, and canned mackerel.
-Shrimp, pollock and catfish are also fine.
+Varieties of fish that are safe to eat while breastfeeding is salmon (that live in oceans), rainbow trout, and canned mackerel.
+Shrimp, pollock, and catfish are also fine.

 But is it safe?

-Well, according to American Academy of Pediatrics, some caffeine is not likely to affect your baby.
+Well, according to the American Academy of Pediatrics, some caffeine is not likely to affect your baby.

-However, large amounts may result in your baby becoming fussy, overactive and have problems settling down.
-This is because it is hard for your baby's body to get rid of the caffeine, meaning that it tends to build up in his system.
+However, large amounts may make your baby fussy, overactive and have problems settling down.
+This is because it is hard for your baby’s body to get rid of the caffeine, meaning that it tends to build up in his system.
 So have some coffee if you like, but use it in moderation!
-Also remember that black and even green tea, chocolate, colas and other soft drinks also contain caffeine.
+Also remember that black and even green tea, chocolate, colas, and other soft drinks also contain caffeine.

-Red tea is in my view a great alternative to coffee and regular tea, as it doesn’t contain any caffeine.
-Some studies even indicate that tea may relieve colic.
+Red tea (i.e., Rooibos) is, in my view, a great alternative to coffee and regular tea, as it doesn’t contain any caffeine.
+Some studies even indicate that the tea may relieve colic.